tnorth/doc_manager/README.md

 * Add tags.
 Automatically suggest tags.
 * A GUI

+## What can it do? (at the moment)

+* Group your individual scans into multipage TIFF files
+* Extract text from the images via OCR
+* Store it to a database
+* Use a Bayesian classifier to find proximity of a text or a document to another

 ## Backend

 * Use tesseract to extract text and create PDFs.